Buidl-Land/DappEVM/README.md

 ## 1. Project Overview

-We’re not just building a platform—we’re igniting a revolution!
+We're not just building a platform—we're igniting a revolution!
 Buidl Land will become a digital city-state brimming with passion and creativity, where human ingenuity and AI merge in unprecedented ways to collaboratively conceive, build, and deliver truly valuable, meaningful, world-changing Web3 projects and communities!

 Say goodbye to cold capital games and embrace a fiery era of co-creation!
 Forget the old models dominated by a handful of VCs, devoid of soul.
 At Buidl Land, we firmly believe:

 - **Every brilliant idea deserves to be seen!** No matter who you are, if you have an idea to change the world, this is your stage.
 AI will help turn your vision into reality.
-- **Every meaningful contribution must be respected!** We’ll use the fairest, most transparent mechanisms (objectively evaluated by AI) to ensure your talent and efforts receive the rich rewards they deserve.
+- **Every meaningful contribution must be respected!** We'll use the fairest, most transparent mechanisms (objectively evaluated by AI) to ensure your talent and efforts receive the rich rewards they deserve.
 - **AI is no longer a cold tool but a partner fighting alongside you!** AI will deeply empower every stage—ideation, incubation, development, collaboration, and even community governance—unlocking limitless potential and shattering all impossibilities!

 ### Our Core Mission: